 - 2.1 Essential Supplies and Services for the Wawa Water Treatment and Distribution System are identified in Table 4 below.
-The table is maintained by the Infrastructure Services department (Public Works) and is reviewed and updated as required by the Director of Infrastructure Services in consultation with the QMS Representative and Implementation Lead. - 2.2 Purchasing is conducted in accordance with the Municipality's procedures and guidelines. - 2.3 Contractors are selected based on their qualifications and ability to meet the Municipality's needs without compromising operational performance and compliance with applicable with legislation and regulations. - 2.4 Contracted personnel including suppliers may be requested or required to participate in additional relevant training/orientation activities to confirm conformance with the DWQMS. - 2.5 If necessary, appropriate control measures are implemented while contracted work is being carried out and communicated to all relevant parties to minimize the risk to the integrity of drinking water system and the environment. - 2.6 All third-party drinking water testing services are provided by accredited and licensed laboratories. - 2.7 Calibration services are provided by qualified personnel. - 2.8 The Municipality orders and receives ongoing deliveries of additives to satisfy current short-term needs based on processing volumes and storage capacities. - 2.9 Verification of process components/equipment is conducted with suppliers to ensure their compliance with applicable regulatory requirements and industry standards for use in drinking water systems prior to their installation.
+The table is maintained by the Infrastructure Services department (Public Works) and is reviewed and updated as required by the Director of Infrastructure Services in consultation with the QMS Representative and Implementation Lead. - 2.2 Purchasing is conducted in accordance with the Municipality's procedures and guidelines. - 2.3 Contractors are selected based on their qualifications and ability to meet the Municipality's needs without compromising operational performance and compliance with applicable with legislation and regulations. - 2.4 Contracted personnel including suppliers may be requested or required to participate in additional relevant training/orientation activities to confirm conformance with the DWQMS. - 2.5 If necessary, appropriate control measures are implemented while contracted work is being carried out and communicated to all relevant parties to minimize the risk to the integrity of drinking water system and the environment. - 2.6 All third-party drinking water testing services are provided by accredited and licensed laboratories. - 2.7 Calibration services are provided by qualified personnel. - The Municipality orders and receives ongoing deliveries of additives to satisfy current short-term needs based on processing volumes and storage capacities. - 2.9 At the time of ordering (or by standing instruction) Certificates of Analysis (COA) are requested from the supplier of every treatment chemical.
+When received at the WTP, the receiver circles the batch or lot number on the packing list and COA to indicate a match.
+The receiver also initials against each quality parameter, including NSF certification and percent concentration on the packing list, COA and vessel (i.e. product drum). - 2.10 Verification of process components/equipment is conducted with suppliers to ensure their compliance with applicable regulatory requirements and industry standards for use in drinking water systems prior to their installation.